freb97/autodisco/README.md

 # AutoDisco

-🪩 Bring back the good old times
+🪩 Use legacy APIs with confidence

 AutoDisco is a tool for using legacy REST APIs with typed inputs and responses.
 It automatically generates OpenAPI and Zod schemas by probing the endpoints to help